 “We understand that some people don’t have a choice in when they retire,” Kimler says.
 “Sometimes health issues or someone’s occupation plays a role.
 So it’s critical that people plan well in advance for the considerable cost of health care by adding it into their overall retirement planning discussions.”

-Consider opening a health savings account
+Consider opening a Health Savings Account.

-In an effort to help ensure working Americans are prepared for retirement, many companies have adopted high-deductible health plans (HDHPs), which can be less expensive for participants and employers to use than traditional health plans.
+In an effort to help ensure that working Americans are prepared for retirement, many companies have adopted high-deductible health plans (HDHPs), which can be less expensive for participants and employers to use than traditional health plans.
 Participation in HDHPs qualifies users to establish health savings accounts (HSAs), which allow individuals to pay for qualified medical expenses on a federal tax-free basis.
 The savings can be used to pay for current qualified medical expenses, or participants can accumulate their savings and use the money to pay for qualified medical expenses in retirement.
 In addition, the accounts are portable for individuals who change employers.